iamakanksha/ngo-dbms/README.md

   1. A Windows/Linux/OS X computer system which supports XAMPP software.
   2. XAMPP software
-  3. A web browser (Chrome/Mozilla FireFox/Safari)
+  3. A web browser (Chrome / Mozilla FireFox / Safari)

 ### Installation of XAMPP
   1. Download XAMPP from Apache Friends.
 Choose the download with the version of PHP that you need.